Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Results and discussion

-Influence of catalyst phase on SWCNT growth has been reported in experimental studies\cite{doi:10.1021/nn304064u,doi:10.1021/acsnano.0c05542}.
+The influence of the catalyst phase on SWCNT growth has been reported in experimental studies\cite{doi:10.1021/nn304064u,doi:10.1021/acsnano.0c05542}.
 In order to accurately simulate SWCNT growth, the thermodynamic behavior of catalyst nanoparticles must be well considered.
-In this section, the thermodynamic behavior of Fe bulk and nanoparticles is discussed.
-First, we estimated the melting point of bulk bcc Fe by MD simulation of solid-liquid biphasic system.
-For MD simulation, we obtained the initial structure of bulk bcc Fe with solid-liquid interface by preparing a supercell of $28.52\times28.52\times74.17$ $\AA$, optimizing the lattice constant, and melting one of the halves divided along bcc (100) plane at 5000 K under NVT ensemble (Figure \ref{fig:Trend}a).
-Starting from the initial structure, we carried out MD simulation for 200 ps under NPT ensemble at 1 atm.
-The final structures are shown in Figure \ref{fig:Trend}b-d and the potential energies of each structure were well converged as shown in Figure \ref{fig:Trend}e.
-As the temperature at which the solid and liquid phases reach equilibrium, the melting point was estimated to be 1887.5$\pm$12.5 K, which is in agreement with the experimental value 1811 K\cite{Kittel}.
-In addition, latent heat of melting was estimated as 0.15 eV/atom from the difference of the averaged potential energies between solid and liquid, which is also in agreement with the experimental value 0.143 eV/atom\cite{doi:10.1063/1.1699435} (Figure \ref{fig:Trend}f).
+This section discusses the thermodynamic behavior of Fe bulk crystals and nanoparticles.
+First, we estimated the melting point of bulk body centered cubic (bcc) Fe by two-phase simulation\cite{PhysRevB.49.3109} using the NNP.
+For two-phase simulation, we prepared the initial structure of bulk Fe with a bcc-liquid interface by melting the upper half of a bcc supercell of $28.52\times28.52\times74.17$ \r{A} with 5200 atoms at 5000 K (Figure S3a).
+Starting with the initial structures, we carried out MD simulations for 200 ps under NPT ensemble at 1 atm with different temperatures.
+The final structures at 1850, 1887.5, and 1900 K are shown in Figure S3b-d, and the potential energy was well converged at each temperature, as shown in Figure S3e.
+The equilibrium temperature was 1887.5$\pm$12.5 K, which agrees well with the experimental melting point of 1811 K\cite{Kittel}.
+In addition, the latent heat of melting was estimated as 0.15 eV/atom from the difference of the averaged potential energies between solid and liquid, which also agrees with the experimental value 0.143 eV/atom\cite{doi:10.1063/1.1699435} (Figure S3f).

 Next, we verified the thermodynamic behavior of Fe nanoparticles by monitoring the Lindemann index representing the root-mean-square relative bond-length fluctuation